gpuweb/WSL/Spec/source/index.rst

         \ottdrulecomma{}
     \end{align*}

-To check that a boolean or, or a boolean and is well-typed:
+To check that a boolean or, or a boolean and is well-typed, check that both of its operands are well-typed and of type bool.

-#.
-Check that the left-side expression is well-typed in control-flow of the same uniformity and of type bool
-#.
-If that boolean is uniform, then check that the right-side expression is well-typed in control-flow of the same uniformity and of type bool
-#.
-Else check that the right-side expression is well-typed in non-uniform control-flow and of type bool
-#.
-Then it is well-typed, of type bool, and uniform if and only if both expressions had uniform types

 To check that a ternary conditional is well-typed:

 #.
-Check that its condition is well-typed in control-flow of the same uniformity and of type bool
+Check that its condition is well-typed and of type bool
 #.
-Check that both of its branches are well-typed in control-flow of uniformity that is the lower of that one and the uniformity of the boolean resulting from the condition
+Check that both of its branches are well-typed
 #.
-Check that the types of its branches are both right-value types and the same except possibly for their uniformity
+Check that the types of its branches are both right-value types and the same
 #.
 Check that this same type is neither a pointer type nor an array reference type.
 #.
-Then it is well-typed, and of that type, with uniformity that is the lower of the uniformities of these two types
+Then the whole expression is well-typed, and of that type

 .. math::
     :nowrap: